 = 2 our work fits in a beautiful way with work by many

 people on elliptic cohomology.
-Versions of this paper have
+Early versions of this paper

-been widely circulated since the late 1980's, and HKR
+were widely circulated in the late 1980's, and HKR

 characters have been much used and studied.